 Since 1995 the Mason City, Iowa Police Department has been investigating the disappearance of television news anchorwoman, Jodi Huisentruit.
 She was abducted from the parking lot of her apartment complex in the Key Apartments about 4:30 a.m. on June 27th, 1995.
 Her body has never been found and there have been very few clues that point to a killer.

-Four years ago Jodi Huisentruit was declared legally dead by a judge in Cerro Gordo County, Iowa.
-The volumes of the casetake up several file cabinets and numerous binders.
+Jodi Huisentruit was declared legally dead in May of 2001 by a judge in Cerro Gordo County, Iowa.
+The volumes of Jodi’s case take up several file cabinets and numerous binders.
 Somewhere in the midst of all the paperwork could lie the answer to the question: what happened to Jodi Huisentruit?
 Over the years investigators have interviewed hundreds of people.
-By their own admission Police say they aren’t much closer to solving this case than they were at the beginning.
+By their own admission police say they aren’t any closer to solving this case than they were at the beginning.

 Jodi had gotten home about 9pm on Monday, June 26th, 1995.
-She had been at a golf tournament at the Mason City Country Club and then went to the home of a friend, John VanSice.
-They viewed a video tape of her birthday party earlier that month.
-When she returned to her apartments she called a friend in Mississippi.
+She had been at a golf tournament at the Mason City Country Club and then went to the home of a friend, John Vansice.
+Vansice told police the two viewed a video tape of her birthday party earlier shot earlier that month.
+When Jodi returned to her apartment she called a friend in Mississippi.
 The friend said Jodi sounded cheerful and happy.
 Jodi normally left for work around 3 a.m.
 But this morning she overslept.
 Her producer called at 3:45 a.m. and woke Jodi up.
 The producer said everything sounded okay.
 Jodi said she would be right in to work.
 A subsequent call by producer Amy Kuns at 5:00 a.m. went unanswered.

 It had rained on and off for several hours the morning of June 27th 1995.
 The air was heavy with moisture and there was fog along the river behind Jodi’s apartment.
 At 4:30 a.m., Jodi was in a hurry.
 She was two hours late getting to work.
 Amy Kuns was prepared to fill in as the anchor of the morning show and for the hour between 6 and 7 a.m.
 Amy presented the news of the day to viewers in the Mason City area.